Nuclear Security and Terrorism

 Textbook: Urban Climates by Tim Oke et al., September 2017.

 I’ve been the direct beneficiary of “no ceilings” learning environments, and I foster that in my students – both within the classroom, as an advisor at the M.S. & Ph.D-level, and in student research projects.
-At base I value discovery and exploration as key aspects of learning.
+At base I value exploration and discovery as key aspects of learning.

 I became hooked on fluid dynamics as a child floating sticks down the rivulets in the dirt road in front of our house, fascinated by the endless variety of paths taken.
 And I benefitted immensely from the far-ranging enquiry encouraged at the Santa Fe Institute (SFI), which I sought out as a sophomore - thereby becoming SFI’s first undergraduate intern.
 My aim is to fan the spark of curiosity to a flame in each and every student.